VideojogosLusofona/fdg_2023_website/docs/author-information.md

 Papers should have a maximum of 10 pages, excluding references, reporting new research.

-Late-breaking short papers should have a maximum of 4 pages, **including** references.

 Late-breaking short papers should have a maximum of 4 pages in the final double column format, **including** references.
 Both single-column and double-column submissions are acceptable.
 The ACM template has a double-column option (see interim Template) for both LaTeX and Word Documents on the [ACM Website][ACM
 Primary Template].
 Note that single-column submissions can be slightly longer (e.g. a maximum of 6 pages), but extra work may be needed on acceptance to